 INTRODUCTION: This statement of faith and doctrine is not exhaustive in content, but does state forth the basic tenets of Bible-believing Baptist theology as we understand it.
 No one shall be allowed to teach contrary to these doctrines.
 Any officer or staff member of the church who willfully and publicly denies or violates these teachings and beliefs will have to tender his resignation if requested by the Pastor, since such denials or violations would be damaging to the faith, practice, testimony and unity of the church body, and would constitute a breach of leadership duties.

 I. THE BIBLE.
-We believe the Bible to be the literal Word of God for all English speaking people, inspired by God word for word, preserved to all generations, infallible, inerrant, and authoritative in it’s entire content.
+We believe the Bible to be the literal Word of God, inspired by God word for word, preserved to all generations, infallible, inerrant, and authoritative in it’s entire content.
 It‘s principles shall be the sole authority for the faith and practice of our church, and although some of it’s members may wander from it at times due to human frailty and human weakness, it shall remain the standard for our behavior, and binding upon all members with respect to the church order, discipline, and doctrine.
 (Matthew 4:4; Psalm 12:6-7; Psalm 119:89; II Timothy 3:16-17; Isaiah.
 8:20).

 II.
 GOD.
 There is only one true and living God, existing in three persons, the Father, the Son, and the Holy Spirit.
 He is all powerful, all knowing and wise, all present at all times, and eternal in existence.
 He alone shall be worshipped, and prayer shall be offered to no other.
 He is a jealous God, forbidding graven images (statues) to be bowed before or honor bestowed upon them.
 (Ex.
 20:4-5; Deut.
 6:4-5; Isa.
 44:6; I John 5:7; I John 3:20; Jer.
 32:17).